Ophelia in Culture – Pre-Raphaelite representation of Shakespeare’s heroine.

 Her image has become a mirror in which each era sees something different: tragedy, beauty, madness, longing, resilience.

 From the willow branches of Millais’ painting to modern feminist retellings, Ophelia continues to evolve, inviting us to revisit her story with new eyes.
-This hub gathers everything Guggums offers on her many afterlives.
-Her symbolism, her portrayals, her colors, and the deep cultural echoes she still carries today.
+This hub gathers Guggums’ explorations of Ophelia’s many afterlives, from her symbolism and artistic portrayals to the deep cultural echoes she still carries today.

 Ophelia’s Literary Origins